freqtrade/freqtrade/docs/edge.md

 This page explains how to use Edge Positioning module in your bot in order to enter into a trade only if the trade has a reasonable win rate and risk reward ratio, and consequently adjust your position size and stoploss.

   !!!
 Warning
     Edge positioning is not compatible with dynamic (volume-based) whitelist.

   !!!
 Note
-    Edge does not consider anything else than buy/sell/stoploss signals.
-So trailing stoploss, ROI, and everything else are ignored in its calculation.
+ 1. Edge does not consider anything other than *its own* buy/sell/stoploss signals.
+It ignores the stoploss, trailing stoploss, and ROI settings in the strategy configuration file.

+ 2. Therefore, it is important to understand that Edge can improve the performance of some trading strategies but *decrease* the performance of others.

 ## Introduction